-Next, hover over the appointment that you want to change.
-Click on Edit under the appointment fee.
+- Next, hover over the appointment that you want to change.
+Click Edit under the appointment fee.

-The system will automatically generate an adjustment invoice listed in the uninvoiced section of your at-a-glance.
+- The system will automatically generate an adjustment invoice.
 If you have invoices set to be created automatically, this adjustment invoice will be generated overnight.
-Otherwise, you can create it manually by clicking on "uninvoiced" in the at-a-glance section.
+Otherwise, you can create it manually by clicking uninvoiced from the upper right corner of the client's profile.